csswizardry/csswizardry.github.com/_posts/2016-10-10-pragmatic-practical-progressive-theming-with-custom-properties.md

 * brings higher maintenance overhead;
 * and increases testing time.

-All whilst providing negligible value—are users/customers really less likely to use your product if they can’t theme it?
+All whilst providing negligible value — are users/customers really less likely to use your product if they can’t theme it?

 Exceptions are usually white-label solutions in which a customer purchases a license for your software, and then wish to run it as though it was their own platform.
-Most other cases are not business critical, so do yourself—and your team—a favour and avoid it if at all possible.
+Most other cases are not business critical, so do yourself — and your team — a favour and avoid it if at all possible.

 However, with that said, by using some newer CSS features we can provide certain styles of theming with greatly reduced overhead.
 Let’s take a look…